yuvalmGS/gigaspaces-wiki-jekyll/xap97/leases---automatic-expiration.markdown

 otherwise it will ask for an extension equal to the lease's remaining desired duration.

 {% note %}
- With 9.5 Release, Lease.ANY is not supported, equivalent is to use Lease.FOREVER when using LeaseRenewalManager.
+ Starting from XAP 9.5, Lease.ANY is not supported, equivalent is to use Lease.FOREVER when using LeaseRenewalManager.
 {% endnote %}

 Once a lease is given to a lease renewal manager, the manager will continue to renew the lease until one of the following occurs: